Jun 26, 2024

 ESB-75-002-A, as my copy (upper right).

-Firstly, each vinyl disc carries cream Ruthless Rhythm labels (the B-side of which is the reversed image, as you know), neither the yellowish version nor hörweite stereophonie labels, which were used for generally known picture sleeve edition featuring a famous DARKNESS-era shot on the front.
+Firstly, each vinyl disc carries cream Ruthless Rhymes labels (the B-side of which is the reversed image, as you know), neither the yellowish version nor hörweite stereophonie labels, which were used for generally known picture sleeve edition featuring a famous DARKNESS-era shot on the front.
 The exact dead-wax information of the auctioned copy was not available.
 Still, the side-A matrix number, a handwritten "ESB-75-002-A," was somehow confirmed from one of the pictures the seller uploaded on the auction site.
 So, the auctioned copy is most probably identical to my own, bearing the characteristics of the early pressing of this classic bootleg.

 The rear sleeve of the auctioned copy (left; courtesy of HiFi Dojo)